goldendoggies/JH-recipes/README.md

-This is a new README for the Project.recipes git brach.
+This is a new README for the new git brach.

 Check it out Live!
 https://goldendoggies.github.io/JH-recipes/